Revlon Is Hiding an Ugly Secret

 4. Spread the word!

 Let everyone know that they shouldn’t buy from Revlon or any other company that tests on animals.
-Hundreds of thousands of bunnies and other small animals are poisoned, blinded, and killed every year in cruel and unnecessary tests for cosmetics.
+Hundreds of thousands of bunnies and other animals are poisoned, blinded, and killed every year in cruel and unnecessary tests for cosmetics.
 Animals often live in lonely, cramped conditions.
 Researchers put harsh chemicals in their eyes, in their stomachs, or on their shaved or scraped skin without any painkillers.
 Meanwhile, more effective and humane modern testing methods exist!
 In fact, animal testing for cosmetics is banned in several places, including the EU, India, Israel, and Norway.
+Get with it, Revlon!
+WTF!?